Wheezy72/Netpulse/DEV_GUIDE.md

 ### 9.1 Prerequisites

+You can run NetPulse either via Docker Compose or directly on your host.

-- Docker and Docker Compose.
+- Docker and Docker Compose (recommended for full‑stack dev).
+- Optional for non‑Docker dev:
-- Optional: Python 3.11+ on host (for direct FastAPI development).
+  - Python 3.11+
-- Node.js 18+ (optional, if building frontend outside Docker).
+  - Node.js 18+ and npm
+  - PostgreSQL 14+ with TimescaleDB extension
+  - Redis

-### 9.2 One‑Command Start
+### 9.2 One‑Command Start with Docker

 From the project root: